dodeeric/pdf2epubEX/README.md

 You can also use *pdf2htmlEX* with this same Docker image:

-To convert myfile.pdf to myfile.html, run the following command in the directory where the PDF file is located:
+To convert myfile.pdf to myfile.html, open the terminal and run the following command in the directory where the PDF file is located:

 ```
 docker run -ti --rm -v `pwd`:/temp dodeeric/pdf2epubex pdf2htmlEX myfile.pdf